 CER@lewisham.gov.uk

-www.lewisham.gov.uk/tradingstandards
+lewisham.gov.uk/tradingstandards

 www.everythingregulation.org.uk

 Commercial waste and recycling

 What are your responsibilities as a business?

 All businesses have to ensure that their waste disposal methods comply with duty of care legislation, including having a trade waste agreement with Lewisham Council or another provider.
 Under this legislation you are legally responsible for ensuring that you produce, store, transport and dispose of your business waste without harming the environment.